Walk through Ottensen with the Hamburg Greeters

 Continue to reinvent yourself

+.
 Ottensen is a district that has had to reinvent itself again and again: from a farming village on the outskirts of Altona to a center of North German iron processing to an industrial wasteland, from a red working-class neighborhood to a hip residential district with middle-class and multi-ethnic residents.
-In addition, it is known today as a hip scene quarter, which stands for alternative shopping, diverse cultural facilities and for a meeting place of younger party people.
+In addition, it is known today as a colorful scene quarter, which stands for alternative shopping, diverse cultural facilities and for a meeting place of younger party people.

 Discover hidden corners and backyards